 Martin Stolterfoht is leading the Perovskite Subgroup within the Soft Matter Physics Group at the University of Potsdam.
 He completed his Master’s degree in Physics at the University of Graz, Austria in 2012 and obtained his Ph.D. at the University of Queensland, Australia in 2016.
 His research is focused on providing a fundamental description of thin-film solar cell operation and charge recombination processes from picoseconds to steady state through electrooptical measurements and numerical modeling.
 He also aims at improving perovskite single and multijunction solar cells through the identification and suppression of recombination losses.
 (Contact: email@example.com)

-Information for Students: If you are interested to get hands on lab experience and work on an exciting new solar cell technology (yes, we are talking about perovskites), you are right here as we are looking for Bachelor and Master students to join our group.
+Information for Students: If you are interested to get hands on lab experience and work on an exciting new solar cell technology, you are right here as we are looking for Bachelor and Master students to join our group.
 Contact Martin Stolterfoht (firstname.lastname@example.org).
-For further information, have a look at the Research Activities of the Perovskite Group.
+For further information, have a look at the research activities of the Perovskite Group.